GiacomoValliPhD/openhdemg/docs/tutorials/setup_working_env.md

 ![python_extension](setup_working_env/python_extension.png)

-Once the extension is installed, you need to create a folder where you will palce all the scripts that you will write.
+Once the extension is installed, you need to create a folder where you will place all the scripts that you will write.
 You can create this folder with any name an in any location in your computer, but make it simple to find!
 In this tutorial the folder was placed in the Desktop and named `Test_folder`.

 Once the folder is created: